ChapelR/noble-avatar-js/docs/7-JavaScript-API.md

 ### Static Methods

+---

 #### `Noble.Character.add(id, definitionOrSlotsObj)`

-This method creates a new `Noble.Character` instance and pushed it into the story variable array (see [the configuration options](4-Config.md)).
+This method creates a new `Noble.Character` instance and pushes it into the story variable array (see [the configuration options](4-Config.md)).
 It will also automatically convert slots objects to definition objects via `Noble.slots.convert` when needed.

 Returns: a new Noble.Character instance.